RITlug/runbook/docs/administration/github-org.rst

 ******************

 There is no criteria for adding new members to the RITlug GitHub organization.
+There are no requirements to add new members to the RITlug GitHub organization other than being an active community member.
 In the future, if a membership criteria is developed, this section should be updated.

 Active community members of RITlug should be added to the GitHub organization.
 Adding a new person to the GitHub organization validates their contributions and